-- P1 student pharmacists will need to complete one three-hour experience with their assigned P4 student pharmacist during the year. - The student pharmacists should work together to agree upon a time that is available for both parties. - o Hours must be documented in CORE. - P2 and P3 student pharmacists must complete one four-hour service experience during each semester (two per year, four total). - o Hours are set through the Office of Experiential Education. - Hours must be documented in CORE.
+- P1 student pharmacists will need to complete one three-hour experience with their assigned P4 student pharmacist during the year. - The student pharmacists will work together to agree upon a time that is available for both parties, subject to preceptor approval. - o Hours must be documented in CORE. - P2 and P3 student pharmacists must complete one four-hour service experience during each semester (2 per year, 4 total). - Hours are set through the Office of Experiential Education. - Hours must be documented in CORE.